-Peripheral to Sombrero Main, the Company has identified additional copper-gold prospects which warrant significant geological follow-up.
+The Good Lucky and Nioc target areas, which are situated adjacent to and show the similar geological and geophysical signatures as Sombrero Main, are additional prospects which warrant significant geological follow-up.
 The Good Lucky prospect, contained within the Mollecruz concessions, represents an outcropping copper-gold skarn system exposed over 600 meters where sampling has returned up to 5.12 g/t Au and 4.29% Cu.
-The Company plans to expand its surface program into the Good Lucky target area once a community agreement is obtained and the Company thereby gains access to the land.
+Rock samples from Nioc, contained within the Aceros option, have returned assays of up to 5.88 g/t Au and 9.09% Cu.
+The Company plans to expand its surface program into the Good Lucky and Nioc target areas once community agreements are obtained and the Company thereby gains access to the land.